javascript-utilities/.github/CONTRIBUTING.md

-# Contributing to JavaScript Utilities
+# Contributing to Javascript Utilities
+[heading__title]:
+  #contributing-to-javascript-utilities
+  "&#x2B06; Top of this document"

 Thanks for even thinking about it!

-As this Organization grows portions of this document may be moved to GitHub Pages; the following are not _set in stone_ rules but guidelines, and much like other files maintained by this Organization the following may be edited via a _`Pull Request`_.
+The text within this document are not _set in stone_ rules but guidelines, and much like other files maintained by Javascript Utilities the following may be edited via a _`Pull Request`_.